 Early History of the Daikynd family

-Another 141 words (10 lines of text) covering the years 1275, 1691, 1654 and 1656 are included under the topic Early Daikynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Daikynd research.
+Another 222 words (16 lines of text) covering the years 1275, 1547, 1793, 1804, 1691, 1654, 1656, 1607, 1722, 1757, 1698, 1744 and 1655 are included under the topic Early Daikynd History in all our PDF Extended History products and printed products wherever possible.

 Daikynd Spelling Variations

 Daikynd has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Daikynd have been found, including Dakin, Dakins, Dakyn, Daykin, Daykins, Daken, Deakin, Daikins, Daikyns, Daikin, Dayken, Daiken, Deakyn, Deake, Deaken and many more.

 Early Notables of the Daikynd family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Daikynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Daikynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Daikynd family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Daikynds to arrive on North American shores: Mr. Daken who settled in Boston Massachusetts in 1766; Gilbert Dakins settled in Virginia in 1638; Thomas Dakin settled in Concord.
 Some members of the name settled in Newfoundland between 1850 and 1871..